-- Complete a Visitor Questionnaire and Acknowledgement, which includes a symptom self-check form (see image below).
+- Complete a Visitor Questionnaire and Acknowledgment, which includes a symptom selfcheck form (English and Spanish).
 All visitor questionnaires must be retained and kept confidential by site administration for a period of one year. - Wear a visible visitor badge or sticker to indicate proof of screening. - Wear cloth face coverings upon entry to school buildings unless they have been granted an accommodation. - Observe social distancing of six feet or more. - Be encouraged to wash or sanitize hands regularly, especially before and after check-in procedures, between classes or activities, and when working with children or supplies.